CHAOS-Community/CHAOS.Portal.Client-PHP/README.md

 The CURL plugin must be enabled in PHP.

 ##Code
-The code is located in the *src* folder.
+The source code is located in the *src* folder.
 The file structure matches the namesspaces used and should be preserved for easy use (see examples).
 All public functions and classes have been documented in-code with [PHPDoc](http://www.phpdoc.de/) syntax,
 which should enable code completion and type hinting in most modern code IDE's.